sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 The particular circumstances under which those numbers were gathered should be kept in mind though:

 ##### Potency of marijuana
 Over the past 35 years, marijuana has evolved.
-The study [Perez] most authors refer to was conducted in the early 80s, when the average concentration of THC was at 3.2 percent.
+The study[^perez] most authors refer to was conducted in the early 80s, when the average concentration of THC was at 3.2 percent.
 Until 2008, it had risen to 8.5 percent.[^potency] In Colorado the average potency of flower (i.e. buds) in 2015 was at 17.1 percent THC.[^orens]

 ##### Occasional vs. regular use
 The few samples analyzed all came from mothers who smoked on a daily basis.
 With regular use, THC accumulates in fat deposits, from where it is slowly released back into the bloodstream.
 That’s why the half-life of THC is longer in regular users.